dominikj111/module-state/README.md

 :black_square_button: Automatic testing and linting

 :black_square_button: Allow to pass class/function object with it's own onChange method.
-This become read only automatically as the reference will be immutable.
-Also we may avoid any safety checks because to detect any changes is passed object responsibility.
-In this case, when onChange is triggered, the Observable will return true as a result of hasBeenUpdated method call.
+This become read only (sealed) automatically (Object changes will be done through object's properties).
+In this case, when onChange is triggered, the Observable will return true as a result of hasBeenUpdated method call. `get` returns reference to the object itself in this case.

 :black_square_button: Allow to pass a replacer function as the second argument.
 The replacer function allows you to transform or filter the values which are not accepted now because they cannot be stringified by JSON.stringify function.